 attributed to William Trotter of Edinburgh,

 Three inverted and recessed front deep drawers featuring highly attractive turned Highland cattle horn knobs inlaid with mother of pearl florets, surmounted by a single shallow 'hidden' top drawer.
-Each of the three deep drawers carved and beaded to the inverted front out of a single piece of three-inch thick Jamaican mahogany, the top molded out of a single plank of mahogany.
+Each of the three deep drawers carved and beaded to the inverted front out of a piece of three-inch thick Cuban mahogany, the top molded out of a single plank of mahogany.

 The original brass locking mechanisms on each drawer are patent stamped with the cipher of WR for William IV (1830-37).